lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_04_database_repositories.md

 ## A repository based on PostgreSQL

 Let's start with a repository based on a popular SQL database, PostgreSQL[^postgresql].
-It can be accessed from Python in many ways, but the best is probably through the SQLAlchemy[^sqlalchemy] interface.
+It can be accessed from Python in many ways, but the best one is probably through the SQLAlchemy[^sqlalchemy] interface.
 SQLAlchemy is an ORM, a package that maps objects (as in object-oriented) to a relational database, and can normally be found in web frameworks like Django or in standalone packages like the one we are considering.

 [^postgresql]: https://www.postgresql.org
 [^sqlalchemy]: https://www.sqlalchemy.org

 The important thing about ORMs is that they are very good example of something you shouldn't try to mock.
-Properly mocking the SQLAlchemy structures that are used when querying the DB results in very complex code that is difficult to write and almost impossible to maintain as every single change in the queries results in a series of mocks that have to be written again.[^query]
+Properly mocking the SQLAlchemy structures that are used when querying the DB results in very complex code that is difficult to write and almost impossible to maintain, as every single change in the queries results in a series of mocks that have to be written again.[^query]

 [^query]: unless you consider things like `sessionmaker_mock()().query.assert_called_with(Room)` something attractive.
 And this was by far the simplest mock I had to write.